Parotid Gland Swelling: Causes, Symptoms and Treatments

 • To avoid this swelling, make sure to keep your mouth clean and stay away from foods that can make it worse.
 If you don’t get help, it can lead to bigger infections and problems including the development of abscesses, the spread of the infection to neighboring areas, and the occurrence of cellulitis or sepsis.

-What is Parotid Gland Swelling?
+What is parotitis?

 The parotid gland constitutes one of the trio of salivary glands situated on our facial region, positioned over the jawline anterior to our earlobes.
 Parotid gland swelling occurs when the noticeable inflammation along with a bulge can be noticed from causes like bacterial, viral, or fungal.